 And once your blood starts circulating again, and those endorphins kick in you will feel better and your mood and energy will receive a much-needed boost.

-This a great way to lift your spirits especially if winter tends to make you feel a bit blue.
+This is a great way to lift your spirits especially if winter tends to make you feel a bit blue.
 The exercise boosts the circulation of oxygen to your brain and the whole body and gives you more energy as well.

-Getting good clean fresh air and a change of scenery is important to your well being as well and great for self-care.
+Getting good clean fresh air and a change of scenery is important to your well-being as well and great for self-care.

 Keep your friendly circle close

 This time of the year can be frantic and busy.
 But as part of your self-care routine, keep your friends and loved one close.
 Take time to talk to them on the phone, and better yet get together and have some good time.